-Significant growth of air traffic strongly influences on the environment pollution [6, 7].
-The tests of aero-engine emission [6] show the huge aircrafts impact of air pollution especially nearby them.
-By this way, the airports and their nearby surrounding are mainly exposed to aircrafts adverse effects by large concentration of aircrafts operations [6].
+Similar situation concerns the air transport.
+Even though aircraft propulsions efficiency has grown significantly since introduction of commercial jet aircraft in the 1960s, the air travel growth of about 5% per year caused increase in air transport fuel consumption [2].
+On the other hand air traffic growth strongly influence on the environment pollution [9, 10].
+The tests of aero-engine emission [9] show the huge aircrafts impact of air pollution especially nearby them.
+By this way the airports and their nearby surrounding are mainly exposed to aircrafts adverse effects by large concentration of aircrafts operations [9].